cimd

 What is cimd?

 cimd is a high-performance tool for working with CGMES (Common Grid Model Exchange Standard) data.
+It is a cross-platform solution to query, convert and merge equipment profiles.

 Audience